 At this point, you will be asked to submit to a breathalyzer test.
 If you do not comply, regardless to blood-alcohol content, your license will be suspended.

 Also, if you refuse the breathalyzer, a warrant will be issued for a sample of your blood.

 Regardless of how an officer obtains your blood-alcohol content, the legal limit is .08% across the nation.

 One Call Will Get You a Free Lawyer Consultation

 At this point, things aren’t looking too hot.
-You’ve been pulled over for a DUI; you’ve been as compliant as you can without giving too much information.
+You’ve been pulled over for a DUI, and you’ve been as compliant as you can without giving too much information.

-You’ve declined the field sobriety test.
+You’ve declined the field sobriety tests.
 You were arrested.
 You decided to submit to the breathalyzer screening.

 Now you’re getting nervous about what happens when you get arrested for DUI, how much it’ll cost, and if you’ll be able to drive after.

-The good thing is, with the help of an attorney, you can sail through the process quickly.
+The good thing is, with the help of a DUI lawyer near me you can sail through the process quickly.
 Making the judgment call to hire an attorney that specializes in OUI cases will be the best decision you can make.